atlassian/escalator/docs/configuration/nodegroup.md

 Configuration of the Node groups that Escalator will monitor is done through a YAML configuration file.
 This file is required for Escalator to run.

+The configuration is validated by Escalator on start.

 Example nodegroups.yml configuration:

 ```yaml